Culture of Guyana: Film

-The story of cinema in Guyana goes back to the 1920s when the Gaiety, probably British Guiana's first cinema, stood by the Brickdam Roman Catholic Presbytery in Georgetown, and showed Charlie Chaplin-type silent movies.
-After the Gaiety burnt down around 1926, other cinemas followed, such as the Metro on Middle Street in Georgetown, which became the Empire; the London on Camp Street, which became the Plaza; and the Astor on Church and Waterloo Streets, which opened around 1940.

-The Capitol on La Penitence Street in Albouystown had a rough reputation.
-The Metropole was on Robb and Wellington Streets; the Rialto, which became the Rio, on Vlissengen Road; the Hollywood was in Kitty; and the Strand De Luxe on Wellington Street, was considered the luxury showplace.

-Cinema seating was distinctly divided.
-Closest to the screen, with rows of hard wooden benches, was the lowly Pit, where the effort of looking upwards at the screen for several hours gave one a permanent stiff neck.
-The next section, House, was separated from the Pit by a low partition wall.
-House usually had individual but connected wooden rows of seats that flipped up or down.
-Above House was the Box section, with soft, private seats and, behind Box, Balcony, a favourite place for dating couples.
-These divisions in the cinema roughly represented the different strata existing in colonial society.
+Bollywood films and music are also very popular in Guyana, especially among the Indo-Guyanese population.
+When famed Bollywood playback singer, Lata Mangeshkar, visited Guyana, she was given a key to the capital city, Georgetown.

 Architecture

-Guyana's historic architecture reflects the country's British colonial past.
-Even current houses when made of wood still emulate aspects of the style.
-Many of the buildings in Georgetown and New Amsterdam were built entirely of local wood.
+Guyanese architecture is influenced by Britain, due to its past as a British colony.

 Sports

 The most-played sports in Guyana are cricket, basketball and football.
 Key sport organizations in Guyana include the government's Ministry of Culture, Youth and Sport; the Guyana Cricket Board; Guyana Amateur Basketball Federation; and the Guyana Football Federation.
 Professional level sports have suffered from lack of funding, lacking access to facilities and training.
 Guyana plays as part of West Indies team for international cricket since 1928.

 Guyana's national football teams, the Golden Jaguars and the Lady Jaguars, participate at the international level.
 A number of boxers have done well at the international level, including Andrew Lewis, Vivian Harris, Wayne Braithwaite.
 Boxing is the only sport that has earned Guyana an Olympic medal.